ziflex/gulp-tasks-monorepo/README.md

 ````

 The package will load this module and run initializer before running any tasks.
-After that, any task can get this information:
+After that, any task can get the information:

 ````javascript